-3. In modern science, scientists have concepts for many non-material entities, many of which are called fields.
-In quantum mechanics the so-called irrational idea - non-material impacting the material - has indeed come to pass and are commonplace.
+3. In modern science, scientists have concepts for many nonmaterial entities, many of which are called fields.
+In quantum mechanics the so-called irrational idea - nonmaterial impacting the material - has indeed come to pass and are commonplace.
 Margenau states that interaction between the immaterial and the material are known to occur, indeed abound in modern physics.
 Every electric motor depends on it.
-Elusive entities such as probability fields, a purely mathematical construct affects the behaviour of atomic entities.
+Elusive entities such as probability fields, a purely mathematical construct ... affects the behaviour of atomic entities.

-Similar ideas have been expressed by David Bohm, a former professor of theoretical physics in the University of London - a long time associate of Einstein.
+Similar ideas have been expressed by David Bohm, a former professor of theoretical physics in the University of London and a long time associate of Einstein.
 These and many other scientists greatly support and validate the authentic religious belief of the spiritual nature of reality in general and of human self in particular perennially held by humanity around the world.
-And as

-I have already said above, a spiritual and non-local view of human agent makes the entire world with its myriad inorganic and living beings a place of interaction and connection, not of isolation and disjunction.
+And as I have already said above, a spiritual and non-local view of human agent makes the entire world with its myriad inorganic and living beings a place of interaction and connection, not of isolation and disjunction.
 Indeed one feels a deep unity and connectedness with all under the overarching unity of God and is saved from both psychologically morbid alienation and loneliness and many epistemic quandaries and solipsism.
+This also explains why in the last century the American philosopher Hunter Mead in his widely acclaimed Types and Problems of Philosophy quite significantly subtitled the chapter on Idealism as "The World is Friendly".